Meet Our Ensemble

 Founder

-Alejandra Flores has appeared in almost 40 theatrical productions, mostly in lead roles.
-She has worked with the Center Theatre Group at the Mark Taper Forum, Cornerstone Theatre Company, Bilingual Foundation of the Arts and Cal State University to name a few.
-She received a Drama-Logue Award for Outstanding Achievement in Theater and a Cesar Award for supporting actress.
+Alejandra Flores has worked with the Center Theatre Group at the Mark Taper Forum, Cornerstone Theatre Company, Bilingual Foundation of the Arts and Cal State University.
+She received a Drama-Logue Award for Outstanding Achievement in Theatre and a Cesar Award for supporting actress.
 Her most important film credits include: Friends with Money, Coyote, El Salvador and A Walk in the Clouds.
-Her television credits include Switched at Birth, Southland, Sons of Anarchy, Prime Suspect, 24, ER, Nip/Tuck, The New Adventures of Old Christine, Brothers and Sisters, The Shield, Justice, Summerland, The Guardian and a recurring role in The Bold and the Beautiful on CBS (2002-2004).
-Alejandra has directed many major theatrical productions such as the family christmas play Too Many Tamales for The Bilingual Foundation of the Arts (11 consecutive years).
+Her television credits include Switched at Birth, Southland, Sons of Anarchy, Prime Suspect, 24, ER, Nip/Tuck, The New Adventures of Old Christine, Brothers and Sisters, The Shield, Justice, Summerland, The Guardian and a recurring role in The Bold and the Beautiful.
+Alejandra has directed Stage productions of Too Many Tamales for The Bilingual Foundation of the Arts (11 consecutive years).
 Blood Wedding for Cal State LA and Aguila Real at Occidental College.
-Alejandra also hosted and produced the Community Affairs show Foro 22 on KWHY-TV, a show that ran for 12 years.
-She has a Bachelor of Arts Degree from the Conservatory of Theatre (CUT) at the National University of Mexico, UNAM.
-Alejandra is proud to be the recipient of the Artist-in-Residence (AIR) Program and the prestigious City of Los Angeles (COLA) Individual Artist Fellowship grant from the Department of Cultural Affairs 2008-2009.
-She is the founder of The Los Angeles Theatre Academy, a non profit theatrical/educational organization for all ages.

 Carlos Brown